Dual-covenant theology: Criticism

 The First Epistle of John states, "Who is the liar?
 It is the man who denies that Jesus is the Christ.
 Such a man is the antichrist—he denies the Father and the Son.
 No one who denies the Son has the Father; whoever acknowledges the Son has the Father also."
-This does not differentiate between Jews or Gentiles, giving an argument of evidence of absence.

 Catholic

 Cardinal Avery Dulles was critical of dual-covenant theology, especially as understood in the USCCB's document Reflections on Covenant and Mission.
 In the article All in the Family: Christians, Jews and God, evidence has also been compiled from Scripture, the Church Fathers and official Church documents that the Catholic Church does not support dual covenant theology.

 Though it is to be removed from the next edition (at order of the Vatican, as misrepresenting the editio typica) the United States Catholic Catechism for Adults (2006) states:

-In June 2008 the bishops decided by a vote of 231-14 to remove this from the next printing of the Catechism, because it could be construed to mean that Jews have their own path to salvation and do not need Christ or the Church.
+In June 2008 the bishops decided by a vote of 231–14 to remove this from the next printing of the Catechism, because it could be construed to mean that Jews have their own path to salvation and do not need Christ or the Church.
 In August 2009, the Vatican approved the change, and the revised text states (in conformity with the editio typica):